- The Best Organic Cat Food

 Sometimes less is more, and with this natural cat food dry formula from Blue Buffalo, you get a few top-quality ingredients without losing any nutrition or taste.
 And, as a tempting mealtime treat for a kitty with a sensitive stomach it is an ideal way to keep them nourished.

 Based around a single animal protein source – white fish – you know exactly what you are putting in their dish.
-But if simple sound like plain and boring, then you’d be mistaken.
-Although limited in core ingredients, with this Blue Buffalo Basics cat food, you get the ones your sensitive cat will really enjoy – alongside the fish you get potato and pumpkin as natural sources of fiber while the whole formula is enhanced with omega 3 & 6 fatty acids, vitamins and minerals.
-And to avoid any irritation, this dry cat food is strictly a poultry, corn, wheat and soy-free zone.
-And there’s nothing chemical or artificial too.
+Although limited in core ingredients, with this Blue Buffalo Basics cat food, you get the ones your sensitive cat will really enjoy – alongside the fish you get potato and pumpkin as natural sources of fiber while the whole formula is enhanced with omega 3 & 6 fatty acids, minerals and vitamins.
+And to avoid any irritation, this dry cat food is strictly additive, poultry, corn, wheat and soy-free zone.
 Coming in a large 11-pound bag, you will also get a fair amount of natural meal times for your furry friend.

 Superfood blend of flaxseed, cranberries and coconut oil